Souhaib-10/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File /19-AZ/Replace all characters A and c from input to Z and e respectively.
 File /20-hiago/script that removes all letters c and C from input File /21-reverse/script that reverse its input.
+File /22-users_and_homes/script that displays all users and their home directories, sorted by users